North Way Strategic Global Partners

 Give underprivileged tribal and Thai children the opportunity to study in a safe and loving environment while they are away from their families.
 Their goal is to share God’s love with students and their families and to establish young believers in their faith.

-train and mentor indigenous leaders whose primary responsibility is to plant churches.
-They are developing a national partnership of churches and pastors to reach the major cities of their host country.
+Un-named Partner in Asia, This couple train and mentor indigenous leaders whose primary responsibility is to plant churches.
+They are developing a national partnership of churches and pastors to reach the major cities of their focus country.

 Printable Sewickley Valley Partners PDF